Template submission: Ontario Health Coalition public consultation on hospital reform

 According to Ontario’s Financial Accountability Office (FAO), “If the current level of health care quality and service are to be maintained, health expenditures will require 5.3 per cent annual increases from this year to 2020.”
 According to the FAO, the cost drivers that impact health sector expenses include population growth, population aging, inflation, and income growth, which helps to explain why inflation in health care is significantly higher than regular inflation.
 Current funding increases are nowhere near enough to keep up.

-In Ontario, community hospitals and mental health hospitals are overseen, and funded, by Local Health Integration Networks (LHINs) – which themselves are funded by the Ministry of Health and Long-Term Care.
+In Ontario, community hospitals are overseen, and funded, by Local Health Integration Networks (LHINs) – which themselves are funded by the Ministry of Health and Long-Term Care.
 LHINs are required to forge “Accountability Agreements” with health service providers, such as hospitals, and these agreements set out performance measures and funding levels, which the LHINs are supposed to oversee.
 In reality, there is no real enforcement for many of the performance measures set out in these agreements, as a result of the weak accountability framework in which the LHINs themselves operate.
 Without enforced performance measures, the LHINs cannot ensure that communities’ needs for quality health care are being met, yet they manage to deflect responsibility.